Best Google AdSense Alternatives In 2019 For Increasing Revenue

 Most websites can fulfill the requirements these native ad providers have.
 This means just about anyone can apply and get accepted (sans any fraudulent behavior).

 Fair warning to medium-large publishers, these native ad networks often want you to sign long-term contracts with guaranteed revenue.
-This
+This are not typically recommended; as once you sign on the dotted line, they will be motivated to make their money back on any contract or guarantee they’ve provided.

 This means your web pages can become overloaded with ads — and ad types — that are very aggressive and that potentially damage your existing ad rates, user experiences, and more.